-3.20 Sabbatical Leaves
+3.18 Sabbatical Leaves

 After five (5) years of continuous service, a full-time Faculty member is eligible to apply for a sabbatical leave to be taken following the sixth year, for one (1) semester at full salary, two (2) semesters at half salary, or another distribution as negotiated.
 Proposals are reviewed by the Department Chairs, School Deans, and the Sabbaticals and Grants Committee.
 Sabbatical Leaves recommended by the Sabbaticals and Grants Committee are formally awarded by the Provost and authorized by the Board of Trustees.
-Application guidelines and required forms are available on the "Grants and Sponsored Programs" tab on MyUIndy (uindy.edu/grants-and-sponsored-programs).
+Application guidelines and required forms are available on the UIndy Grants and Sponsored Programs page.